 Sao Tome and Principe is considered an example of democracy and peace in the central African region 61.
 The multi-party democratic under system, Presidential system similar to Portugal's political system, introduced since 1990 has led to calm and fair elections, multiple peaceful transfers of power to rival parties for Government leadership or for the post of President, the formation of a coalition Government between various political parties and the slowly strengthening of maturity of the democratic institutions.
-Presidential elections took place in 2021 legislative/local and elections September 2022, which led to a peaceful transition of power after a landslide victory by the main opposition party ADI..
+Presidential elections took place in 2021 legislative/local and elections September 2022, which led to a peaceful transition of power after a landslide victory by the main opposition party ADI.
+Regarding the judicial branch, Supreme Court judges are appointed by the National Assembly and Constitutional Court judges are nominated by the President but elected by the National Assembly for 5-year terms.
 The current number of female MP's in the newly voted Parliament stands at only 15 % and is lower than some previous legislatures.
-However, a parity law which provides for 40% female οf representation Government, public sector and elected bodies was approved and promulgated in September 2022.
-Application of the law remains а challenge.
-The current Government has 38% women Ministers while women only represent 20% of the newly appointed Constitutional Court judges.
+However, a parity law which provides for 40% of female representation in Parliament and in Government was approved and promulgated in September 2022.
 Civil society organizations, social media and the press enjoy a relatively high level of freedom, though the media sector is poorly developed.
 This is confirmed by the Freedom House ranking of 2021 in which STP scores highly (84 out of 100)62.